wcarhart/marq/README.md

 ```

 #### Blockquotes
 Blockquotes are an HTML structure used to indicate that a longer portion of text is quoted from another source.
 Start a line with `>` to utilize them with marq.
+Blockquote text can use inline text decoration.
 ```
 > www.google.com | This is a blockquote with an optional source to cite.
 > This is a blockquote without a source.